Welcome to the 2023-24 Annual Giving Campaign!

-For over ten years, three major events (Jog-A-Thon, SoNo Fest & Chili Cook Off, and Spring Gala) raised the funds necessary to support the McKinley Foundation’s goals.
+For over ten years, three major events (Jog-A-Thon, SoNo Fest & Chili Cook Off, and Spring Fundraiser) raised the funds necessary to support the McKinley Foundation’s goals.
 Last year, due to a decrease in event fundraising during the pandemic, the PTC introduced the Annual Giving campaign to ensure we reach our yearly goals in case of future unforeseen challenges.
-The objective is not to create a surplus but to cover the overhead and utilize additional monies to fund special projects moving forward (ex: $25,000 of the $60,000 library renovation came from the 2021-22 Annual Giving Campaign – thank you!).
-This year, anticipated McKinley Foundation expenses are $215,000.
-Our overall goal for annual fundraising is $235,000.
+The objective is not to create a surplus but to cover the overhead and utilize additional monies to fund special projects moving forward (ex: $38,000 of the $73,000 library renovation came from the 2021-22 and 2022-23 Annual Giving Campaigns– thank you!).
+This year, anticipated McKinley Foundation expenses are $255,000.

 How does the PTC raise these funds?
 This drop-down list describes each of McKinley’s main fundraising events.
 Click each item below to read details about these events and how to get involved.